PeteyChan/SimpleECS/README.md

                                       // entities created this way will have the same components
                                       // as those in the archetype with defaulted values
                                       // i.e null for classes and 0 for structs
-                                      // world.OnSet() is not for those components since they were
+                                      // world.OnSet() will not invoke registered callbacks since
-                                      // not explicitly set.
-This is the most performant way to
+                                      // they were not explicitly set.
-                                      // make entities
+                                      // This is the most performant way to create entities
 ```